Torkit0/chat_log_twitch/README.md

 This is an app to log what users say in a specific Twitch chat.
-It can log multiple channels and it creates folders for each channel, in these folders a .log file is created with the name format: dd-mm-yyyy.log
+It can log multiple channels and it creates folders for each channel, in these folders a .log file is created with the name format: dd-mm-yyyy.log The program will only of course work if you keep the computer/server on.

 ## Getting Started